-These terms and conditions are to ensure that where ever possible, appropriate support is provided.
+These terms and conditions are to ensure that where ever possible, appropriate support is provided and both parties understand the therapeutic contract.
 This is in your interest and is intended to be consistent with NICE guidelines.

 They are also designed to ensure a fair contract for your therapist.
 Your therapist has legal representation and will defend their position.